WikiNeo/wikineo.github.io/_posts/2022-06/2022-06-17-RESTful-API.md

 ### Code on demand

 In REST architectural style, servers can temporarily extend or customize client functionality by transferring software programming code to the client.
+For example, when you fill a registration form on any website, your browser immediately highlights any mistakes you make, such as incorrect phone numbers.
+It can do this because of the code sent by the server.

 ## Reference